sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 * Discover the vulnerability in a web lab environment and achieve RCE on the machine
 * Exploit a staging website (owned by the company) that currently has an unresolved vulnerability
 * Port scan a lab environment and provide dialogue on how I would prioritize and discover an initial foothold
-* Perform testing on a web application and discover as vulnerabilities, exploit if possible
+* Perform testing on a web application and discover vulnerabilities, exploit if possible

 ## Red Team Interview Questions